Important Travel Document Information – Please Read

 - The applicant must demonstrate sufficient evidence that he or she has no plans to stay in the United States and that they must return to Mexico following their visit.

-- The applicant must also fulfil all of the B1/B2 visa eligibility requirements, which include:
+- The applicant must also fulfill all of the B1/B2 visa eligibility requirements, which include:

-- having sufficient funds to pay their stay in the United States
+- having sufficient funds to pay for their stay in the United States

 - have a record or a statement from the authorities saying that they have never been convicted of a crime

 A BCC is applied for in the same way as a B1 Business Visa or a B2 Tourist Visa.
 You’ll need to gather all of the necessary documentation, including the DS-160.